cypress-io/github-action/README.md

           start: npm start
 ```

 **Note:** sometimes on Windows you need to run a different start command.
-You can use `start-windows` parameter for this
+You can use the `start-windows` parameter for this.

 ```yml
 name: With server